SupremeCommanderMaps/SurvivalVersus/README.md

 * Rebalanced strat bomber random event from 8 bombers going for 1 random player to 3 groups (1 group of 4 and 2 groups of 3) each going for a random player
+* Added team bonus options to welcome message (only shown in case there is a bonus)

 ## New in version 5.4